backdrop-ops/contrib/README.md

 To apply simply create a request as an issue at https://github.com/backdrop-ops/contrib/issues/new

 If you have already written or ported a project to Backdrop, please include a link to the module or theme you have written, hosted either on Github under a personal account or elsewhere.
-After joining the Backdrop contributed modules group, you will be able to transfer the entire repository to live under `https://github.com/backdrop-contrib/[your_module_name]`
+After joining the Backdrop Contributed Project Group, you will be able to transfer the entire repository to live under `https://github.com/backdrop-contrib/[your_project_name]`

 Backdrop Contributed Project Author Agreement
 ---------------------------------------------